Vellamunda Gram Panchayat: History

 The areas that constitute the present-day Vellamunda were ruled by the Puliya Kingdom before the days of Pazhassi Raja.
 The Puliyan Nair clan, which inherited control of these areas, were not very popular among the commons.
 This led to unrests from the Naduvazhis (Lords) of sub-divisions of the place, namely, Mangalassery, Vattathod, Cherukara, Karingari, and Tharuvana, who approached Pazhassi Raja with a request to overthrow the Puliya Clan.
 Pazhassi duly obliged and defeated them, subsequently adding the area to The Kingdom of Kottayam.

 It is believed that Mangalassery Hills served as one of the bases for his guerilla warfare against the British.

 In 1950, Chondarnad (Present-day Thondarnad) and Vellamunda villages were merged to form Vellamunda Grama Panchayat, which was reorganized in 1961 by removing Thondarnad and adding Porunnannur.

 Location and Connectivity

 Vellamunda is located on the Mananthavady-Kuttiyady route, and is well connected to nearby towns by roads.
 Kozhikode (83 km away) is accessible via the Kuttiyady Churam while the district capital Kalpetta, which is at a distance of approximately 30 km, can be reached via Padinjarathara.

+Tourism

+Vellamunda Grama Panchayat has several natural and scenic attractions.
+The major tourist attractions include: